-You are hereBlogs / WcP.Story.Teller's blog / Diwali, the Festival of Lights - signifying victory of good over evil and celebrating unity in diversity
+You are hereBlogs / WcP.Story.Teller's blog / Diwali, path/array of lights.
+Festival of Lights, victory of good over evil, celebrated to dispel darkness and light up lives

 (quote)